jelaiw/serious-cryptography-book-examples/README.md

 ## View or Run Examples
 Click on any of the Jupyter notebooks (i.e., the `.ipynb` files) to view them.

 Or interact live with a Jupyter notebook (e.g., re-run cells, change parameters), courtesy of the excellent Binder project [2].

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jelaiw/serious-cryptography-examples/HEAD)

-NOTE: It usually takes about a minute to spin up JupyterLab on Binder, so be patient.
+*It can take a minute to spin up JupyterLab on Binder, so be patient.*

+NOTE: The Jupyter notebooks with the SageMath kernel (Listings 10-1 and 10-2) are view-only for now.
+There is a conda-based SageMath environment for Binder at https://github.com/sagemath/sage-binder-env, but it usually takes a few tries (and a long wait) for me.

 ## References
 1. "Serious Crytography: A Practical Introduction to Modern Encryption".
 Aumasson, Jean-Philippe.
 No Starch Press, 2018.